Driving the Cassiar Highway on an Alaska Highway Road Trip Updated: 08.01.2018

 Located between Mount Edziza Provincial Park and Spatsizi Plateau Wilderness Provincial Park, Tatogga Lake Resort makes a fine headquarters for outdoor adventure along the Cassiar Highway.
 Although we don’t have time to participate on this road trip, Alan and I would like to return for a floatplane tour over the volcanic cones of Mount Edziza or along the Grand Canyon of the Stikine.
 And a guided wildlife-watching hike in Spatsizi Park, considered the Serengetti of the North due to prolific wildlife, is on the list, too.

-Where to eat while driving the Cassiar Highway
+Where to eat on a Cassiar Highway trip

 My best dining advice for the Cassiar Highway is to bring your own food and cooking facilities, uh, RV.
 And like the tips for finding gas, if you pass by a business that serves food, stop and enjoy a bite because it can be many miles until the next eatery.